carlnordlund/Threadle/Paper/paper.md

     col2.HyperEdges.Count(h => col1.HyperEdges.Contains(h));
 }

-/// Gets the set of nodes with which a node shares hyperedge membership
-/// Note: edgeTraversal: ILayer interface requirement for 1-mode layers

 /// Gets all nodes sharing hyperedge membership with the given node
 /// (pseudo-projected alters).
 Note: edgeTraversal parameter required
 /// by ILayer interface for 1-mode compatibility